corgijan/small-backup/README.md

 # Small Backup (Smackup)
-Smackup is a small Backup solution that supports just files.
-Via the ENV you can set replicated folders (I use it to replicate to multiple HDDs/SSDs).
+Smackup is a small backup is a minimal backup solution that supports flat files and can replicate them to different locations.

+Via the an `.env file you can set replicated folders (I use it to replicate to multiple HDDs/SSDs, you can do just 1).

 All files between all folders are synced.
 Also it has an easy to use web frontend. settings currently are:

 ```